-Please refer to Note VIII for more details on accounts receivable under pledge.
+Please refer to Note VIII for more details on accounts receivable and long-term receivable under pledge.

 Accounts receivables are generally regulated by contracts.
-Account receivable amounted to NT\$1,878,082 thousand and NT\$2,151,516 thousand as at 31 December 2021 and 2020.
-Please refer to Note VI(19) for more details on impairment of accounts receivables for the years ended 31 December 2021 and 2020 and please refer to Note XII for credit risk disclosure.
+Account receivable amounted to NT\$1,187,351 thousand and NT\$1,878,082 thousand as at 31 December 2022 and 2021.
+Please refer to Note VI(19) for more details on impairment of accounts receivables for the years ended 31 December 2022 and 2021 and please refer to Note XII for credit risk disclosure.